cynthiacc512/cynthiacc512/README.md

 - 👋 Hi, I’m Cynthia Caroline, you can call me Cynthia
-- 👀 I’m a student majoring in Informatics..
-I like exploring something about FrontEnd Web Development and Machine Learning 😂
+- 👀 I like exploring something about Web Development and Machine Learning 😂
 - So..
 My Github will posting about my final projects and my exploration 👌